-Air sparging/soil vapor extraction Technology Air sparging/ soil vapor extraction AS injects ambient air or other gases (e.g., oxygen) down well bores or trenches below the groundwater table, aerating groundwater and volatilizing LNAPL.
-SVE induces a vacuum that volatilizes LNAPL if present above the water table and removes LNAPL vapors from the subsurface.
+Air sparging/son vapor extraction Technology Air sparging/ soil vapor extraction the groundwate vacuum that volvapors from the ent air or other gases (e.g., oxygen) down well bores or trenches below r table, aerating groundwater and volatilizing LNAPL.
+SVE induces a latilizes LNAPL if present above the water table and removes LNAPL subsurface.
 AS and SVE may be used individually if conditions allow.
 Remediation process Physical mass recovery Yes AS volatilizes LNAPL from saturated zone and capillary fringe; SVE extracts LNAPL vapors from unsaturated zone.
 Phase change Yes AS and SVE induce volatilization of the LNAPL.
 In situ destruction Yes Ambient air or oxygen sparging below the water table and vacuum induced circulation of atmospheric air into the unsaturated zone enhance in situ aerobic biodegradation.
 Stabilization/ binding No N/A Objective applicability LNAPL saturation Yes Can potentially reduce LNAPL saturations to below residual saturation.
 Example performance metrics Mass removal to an asymptotic recovery of a well-operated and -maintained system (usually quantified in pounds of LNAPL constituent per day).
 LNAPL composition Yes Abate accumulation of unacceptable constituent concentrations in soil vapor and/or dissolved phase from an LNAPL source.
 Example performance metrics LNAPL composition change, soil VOC concentrations to below regulatory standard, soil vapor plume concentrations to below regulatory standard.
-Applicable LNAPL type induced vacuu zone which, e the capillary fr LNAPLs.
-As v L types although better-suited to more volatile LNAPLs (e.g., gasoline, kerosene).
-SVE- acuum extracts volatile LNAPL from the pores and increases oxygen content of unsaturated h, enhances aerobic respiration of heavier-phase LNAPLs.
-AS helps volatilize LNAPL from ary fringe and saturated zone as well as enhancing aerobic degradation of heavier-phase As volatile LNAPL constituents are stripped, LNAPL can become more viscous, and more ant constituents can become more concentrated.
+Applicable All LNAPL typ es although bette er-suited to more volatile LNAPLs (e.g., gasoline, kerosene).
+SVE- LNAPL type induced vacuu zone which, e the capillary fr LNAPLs.
+As v um extracts volati nhances aerobic inge and saturate olatile LNAPL co ile LNAPL from the pores and increases oxygen content of unsaturated respiration of heavier-phase LNAPLs.
+AS helps volatilize LNAPL from ed zone as well as enhancing aerobic degradation of heavier-phase instituents are stripped, LNAPL can become more viscous, and more ecome more concentrated.
 Geologic factors Unsaturated zone Permeability SVE is more effective in higher permeability materials and where treatment zone capped with a confining layer or impermeable surface to increase the ROI.
 Grain size Heterogeneity Small to very small proportion of fine-grained soil.
 AS/SVE is more efficient in homogeneous soils; in heterogeneous soils, air flow will follow preferential pathways, possibly short-circuiting remediation coverage, but LNAPL may also be distributed along preferential pathways.
 Consolidation Not typically a factor.
 Saturated zone Permeability AS may be most effective in moderate-permeability materials, which are less prone to severe air channeling but do not severely restrict air flow.
 Grain size As above, medium grain size balances AS air flow rate with distribution (ROI); small grain size may require entry pressures that exceed confining pressure and result in soil heaving for shallow treatment zones.
 Heterogeneity Fractured bedrock and more permeable zones will induce preferential flow.
 Consolidation Not typically a factor.